Basics | Plugins | Howtos | Applications

 The modern front end for Lino, based on ReactJS and the PrimeReact widget library.

-Both front ends are actively maintained and used in production.
-Both have their advantages and limits.
+Both front ends are used in production.
 The ExtJS front end is older and won’t change very much any more.
+For new Lino sites we recommend the React front end.

-As an end user you must decide with your site maintainer which front end you want to use.
-You may opt to use them both, in which case each front end has its own URL so that you can easily switch between them.
+You may opt to use both front ends, in which case each front end has its own URL so that you can easily switch between them.
 For example you might prefer the React front end when accessing Lino from your mobile phone while you use the ExtJS front end when working from your desktop computer.
+The Demo sites page has an example of a Lino site with both front ends.